#social-inequality

 Immigrants better educated and more likely to be in work, ESRI report finds

-The Economic and Social Research Institute report highlights that foreign-born residents in Ireland face significant economic challenges, including low incomes and high housing costs.
+Foreign-born residents in Ireland face economic challenges, including lower incomes and high housing costs.

 Miscellaneous